Smartphone apps have really caught on the last few years, with many of them becoming indispensable to everyday living.

 But at the same time, technology has a way of getting under people's skin and making them think twice about using them in the first place.

 These apps no doubt have been very good ideas when they were being conceptualised on the drawing board.
 But it really depends on whose hands they fall into and being annoying is just the start of it.

-Here are 10 apps - from the well-designed to the utterly useless - that never fail to annoy when used by Singaporeans.
+Here is a list of 10 apps -- from the well-designed to the utterly useless -- that never fails to annoy when used by Singaporeans: